coinxp/exchange/README.md

    - Bank Server: This is the service that powers Bank UI.
 It connects Bank UI with Web Link, CoinXP blockchain, and the user account system.
    - Socket: This is the service that powers the marketplace with the latest price for each crypto asset.

-To bring up the services are fairly simple.
+The steps to bring up the services are fairly simple.
 All the services are already packaged and managed by kubernetes and helm.

     cd helm/charts/webui (weblink, bankui, bankserver, or socket) helm install ./chart -f ./chart/values.yaml --name coinxp-webui (weblink, bankui, bankserver, or socket)